FAQ

 • A multilayer curriculum that both engages the student and encourages growth in their walk with the Lord.

-• An electronic web-based tool (Freedom Tracker) to help FTL groups maintain oversight of the health of local chapters, facilitate good communication among care group leaders and students, and track progress for individual students.
+• An electronic web-based tool (ConnectBetter) to help FTL groups maintain oversight of the health of local chapters, facilitate good communication, and track progress for individual students.

 • On-line Chapter Portal with digital guides (in both written and video format) to help train volunteers for all roles required to run an FTL group.